West Ogwell

-West Ogwell is a village and former civil parish and manor in Devon, England, located 2 miles south-west of the town of Newton Abbot and 1 mile west of the village of East Ogwell.
-It is now in the civil parish of Ogwell, administered by Teignbridge District Council.
+West Ogwell is a village and former civil parish and manor, now in the parish of Ogwell, in the Teignbridge district, in the county of Devon, England.
+It is located 2 miles south-west of the town of Newton Abbot and 1 mile west of the village of East Ogwell.
 The church and manor house "lie hidden away on their own".
+In 1891 the parish had a population of 39.
+In 1894 the parish was abolished and merged with East Ogwell to form "Ogwell".

 Church

-The disused former parish church (West Ogwell Church), which stands next to the manor house, was built in the 13th-century and is a grade I listed building.
+The disused former parish church (West Ogwell Church), which stands next to the manor house, was built in the 13th century and is a grade I listed building.
 Since 1982 it has been owned by the Redundant Churches Fund.
 In the opinion of Pevsner it is of exceptional interest "both for its early structure undisturbed by the usual Perp(endicular) remodelling and because its simple and charming late Georgian interior has escaped radical Victorian restoration".
 Polwhele (1793) wrote of West Ogwell Church: "West Ogwell is a very small parish containing no more than thirty-five inhabitants...West Ogwell Church is dark and damp".